Frequently Asked Questions

 I have a new email – how can I change my OJS/Exchanges login information?

-You can still access the Exchanges portal and update your details under the Edit Profile option, via your old email even if you can’t access the email account anymore.
-However, you can always ask the Editor-in-Chief to update or change any of your account details, including your email and login information, by emailing them.
+You can still access the Exchanges portal and update your details under the Edit Profile option, via your old email even if you can’t access your old email account anymore.
+You can edit your account contact information by:

 Who can I talk to about a potential article?